Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Dataset

 \subsection{Lexicon of Mental Health Disorders}

 To discern the specific harms against individuals with mental health disorders, we curate a lexicon of terms related to mental disorders.
-The purpose of the lexicon is to identify a subset of victim entities that represent mental health identities in \texttt{RabbitHole}.
+The purpose of the lexicon is to identify a subset of victim entities that represent mental health identities in \texttt{TRH} dataset.

 We begin by gathering the full list of mental disorder names from the \href{https://www.icd10data.com/ICD10CM/Codes/F01-F99} {International Classification of Diseases, 10th Revision (ICD-10)} \cite{icd10MentalDisorders}, constrained within the \textit{Mental, Behavioral and Neurodevelopmental} disorders code range (\textit{F01 – F99}).
 We augment the list by including disorder terms provided on the Wikipedia page on \href{https://en.wikipedia.org/wiki/List_of_mental_disorders}{List of Mental Disorders} \cite{wikiMentalDisorders}.
 To account for generic terminology and colloquial references, we supplement further by adding a handful of terms like `mental illness', `anxiety' and `depression'.
 The complete lexicon of mental disorders is provided in Appendix \ref{app:lexicon}.